The Importance of Accurate Hardware Hole Sizes (Updated for 2025)

-Last updated on June 25th, 2024 at 09:14 am
+Last updated on July 14th, 2025 at 09:38 am

 If we’re getting ready to assemble your custom sheet metal parts and suddenly find that the hardware doesn’t fit properly due to discrepancies in hole size or material thickness, it can slow the whole process way down.
 We have a rigorous quality inspection in place to catch these issues, but having to backtrack at any point during the assembly process can really affect lead times.

-The best way to avoid bottlenecks during hardware insertion is to include accurate hardware hole sizes and compatible material thicknesses in your initial custom metal fabrication drawings.
+The best way to avoid bottlenecks during hardware insertion is to include accurate hardware hole sizes and compatible material thicknesses in your initial custom metal fabrication drawings

 Hardware Hole Size